Maryland Route 103: History

 Several changes occurred in the route of MD 103 due to the construction of MD 100 in the 1990s.
 MD 103 was extended to its present western terminus when its interchange with US 29 was built in 1992.
 The western end of MD 176 was relocated to the double-curve alignment in Dorsey to tie into the eastern end of MD 103 by 1995.
 MD 176 was cut in two when MD 100 took over the former highway's interchange with the Baltimore–Washington Parkway.
 By 1997, MD 103 replaced MD 176 on Dorsey Road west of the parkway.
 That same year, the intersection of Montgomery Road and Meadowridge Road was reconstructed to make MD 103 the through route instead of Montgomery Road.
 MD 103's interchange with MD 100 was completed in 1998 when MD 100 opened from MD 104 to I-95.

+The intersection between MD 103 and Old Columbia Pike in Ellicott City was widened from 2022 to 2024.
+One right lane was added on westbound MD 103 for traffic headed onto Old Columbia Pike.
+A second left turn lane was added on southbound Old Columbia Pike, along with bike lanes and a center turn lane.